'The Recruit' Season 3: Everything We Know

 On January 30, 2025, Netflix's espionage thriller The Recruit finally returned for its highly-anticipated second season following a two-year wait.
 After season 1's shocking finale, season 2 follows CIA lawyer Owen Hendricks (Noah Centineo) as he tries to get out of trouble at the Agency by jumping into another graymail case.
 (Graymail is the CIA version of blackmail, where someone with government secrets threatens to spill them unless the Agency helps them.)
 This time, the graymailer is Jang Kyun (Teo Yoo), a Korean intelligence officer whose wife has been taken hostage.

 For its second installment, The Recruit is riding the Korean wave, with new cast members from the K-drama world, and a thrilling new plot that takes Owen from D.C. to Seoul to Qatar to Russia and back again.
 (Someone get the guy a travel neck pillow.)
-Now that the six-episode season is out, fans are wondering whether Owen and co. will be back for another globe-trotting case.
-Read on for everything we know about a possible The Recruit season 3, including where the show could go after the season 2 finale.
+Since the six-episode season premieres, fans have wondered whether Owen and co. will be back for another globe-trotting case.
+Read on for everything we know about a possible The Recruit season 3.

 Is 'The Recruit' renewed for season 3?